What can I do to help my loved one right now?

-You, your loved one, and everyone else who is affected by their disorder has probably lost a sense of normalcy, peace, and trust.
+You, your family member, and everyone else who is affected by their disorder has probably lost a sense of normalcy, peace, and trust.
 If you’re longing for the day when you can again experience restored family relationships and a peaceful home environment, it is important to not lose hope.
 Instead, focus on how much your support matters, take action to get the person the help they need, and stay involved throughout their treatment, assisting them as well as engaging in your own recovery.

 The right kind of support is important to consider when trying to be there for your loved one.
 While approaches to helping loved ones get care may differ, there is one approach that is never helpful: ignoring the problem or fundamentally assisting the patient to continue in the addiction.